 Dr. Carter was converted to Christ at an early age but did not know what to do with the theory of evolution.
 He always knew what he wanted to believe, but had no way to express what he was thinking and no evidence to support his views.
 In his freshman year of college, he was exposed to the information for creation for the first time and soon after adopted it as his modus operandi.
 He says he felt a tremendous joy when he realized that his science and his religion were no longer at odds.
 This joy (and, he says, Creation magazine and the Journal of Creation) enabled him to get through the in-depth evolutionary training of his undergraduate and graduate programs with his faith intact.

 He obtained a B.S. in Applied Biology from the Georgia Institute of Technology in 1992.
 He then spent four years teaching high school biology, chemistry, physics, and electronics before going to the University of Miami to obtain his Ph.D. in Marine Biology.
 He successfully completed this program in 2003 with a dissertation on “Cnidarian Fluorescent Proteins.”
 While in Miami, he studied the genetics of pigmentation in corals and other invertebrates, designed and built an aquaculture facility for Caribbean corals, performed well over 500 SCUBA dives (many of them at night), and licensed a spin-off product of his research (a patented fluorescent protein) to a biotech company.

-He is currently a senior scientist and speaker for CMI-USA in Atlanta, Georgia, where he lives with his wife, Leanne, and children, and is currently researching human genetics and other issues related to biblical creation.
+He is currently a senior scientist and speaker for Creation Ministries International in Atlanta, Georgia, where he lives with his wife, Leanne, and children, and is currently researching human genetics and other issues related to biblical creation.